adorostkar/themer.nvim/README.md

 There is only one command

-`ThemerSelect` which shows the list of themes with Telescope
+`Themer` which shows the list of themes with Telescope

 ## Installation